JuliaPlots/PlotlyJS.jl/docs/src/building_traces_layouts.md

 end
 ```

-The `fields` is an AbstractDict object that maps trace attributes to their values.
+Here `fields` is an `AbstractDict` object that pairs a trace's attributes to their values.
+The `GenericTrace` subtype allows us to generically include data to describe the appearance
+of a trace, such as point locations, marker shape and size, text annotations and more.

-We create this wrapper around a Dict to provide some convenient syntax as described below.
+The reason we create a `GenericTrace` as a wrapper around a `Dict` is to provide some convenient syntax,
+as described below.

 Let's consider an example.

+!!! note
+    The next example can be used as a guide to translating examples using
+    the plotly.js JavaScript library to their equivalent Julia versions.

-Suppose we would like to build the following JSON
+Suppose we would like to build a `Plot` to include a `scatter`-type trace
-object:
+as described here using [JSON](https://developer.mozilla.org/en-US/docs/Glossary/JSON):

 ```json
 {